ppy/osu-wiki/wiki/osu!stream/en.md

 ![](img/Os-FG.jpg "Finger Guides display")

-- The two transparent circle that appears in-game is created to help beginners to know when to hit the objects.
+- The two transparent circles that appear in-game are created to help beginners to know when to hit the objects.
-  - It will shows the suggested method to tackle the design of the map with perfection.
+  - It will show the suggested method to tackle the design of the map with perfection.
 - The green colour is for the left hand and the red colour is for the right hand.
-- This feature can be disabled from the option menu or after completed the tutorial.
+- This feature can be disabled from the option menu or after completing the tutorial.

 #### Connected Beats